conan-io/docs/reference/commands/create.rst

 By default, ``conan create`` defines the ``--build=current_pkg/current_version`` to force the build from source for the current revision.
 This assumes that the source code (recipe, C/C++ code) was changed and it will create a new revision.
-If that is not the case, then the ``--build=missing:current_pkg/current_version`` would be recommended to avoid rebuilding from source an already existing binary.
+If that is not the case, then the ``--build=missing:current_pkg/current_version``, or ``--build="missing:&"`` would be recommended to avoid rebuilding from source an already existing binary.

 When a ``--build=xxx`` argument is defined in the command line, then the automatically defined ``--build=current_pkg/current_version`` is no longer passed, and it should be passed as a explicit argument too.